John P. Marquand

 John Phillips Marquand (November 10, 1893 – July 16, 1960) was an American writer.
-Originally best known for his Mr. Moto spy stories, he achieved popular success and critical respect for his satirical novels, winning a Pulitzer Prize for The Late George Apley in 1938.
+Originally best known for his Mr. Moto spy stories (starting with Your Turn, Mr. Moto in 1935), he achieved popular success and critical respect for his satirical novels, winning a Pulitzer Prize for The Late George Apley in 1938.
 One of his abiding themes was the confining nature of life in America's upper class and among those who aspired to join it.
 Marquand treated those whose lives were bound by these unwritten codes with a characteristic mix of respect and satire.

 Early life and education

 Marquand was born on November 10, 1893, in Wilmington, Delaware, the son of Philip Marquand and his wife Margaret née Fuller.
 His mother was a great-niece of 19th-century transcendentalist and feminist Margaret Fuller.
 Marquand was also a cousin of Buckminster Fuller.
 He grew up in Newburyport, Massachusetts, where his forebears had lived, raised by his three maiden aunts, while his parents lived in a number of other cities as his father pursued his career.

 Marquand attended Newburyport High School, where he won a scholarship that enabled him to attend Harvard College, where his family had a long tradition of attendance.
 As an impecunious public school graduate in the heyday of Harvard's Gold Coast, however, he was seen as an unclubbable outsider.

 After being turned down by the Harvard Crimson, Harvard's student newspaper, Marquand succeeded in being elected to the editorial board of the humor magazine, the Harvard Lampoon.